aditya0929/Dog-Breeds-Classification/Models/readme.md

     the model is trained usinf the fit() function to the training data (train_images) and validate it on the validation data (val_images) using the provided training parameters after defining earlystopping and reduction in learning rate using reduce_lr

+   **C. VGG19**

+    -The VGG19 model is a deep convolutional neural network that has been pre-trained on the ImageNet dataset.
+    -Fine-tuning involves taking the pre-trained model and adapting it to a new task or dataset by training the top layers while keeping the lower layers frozen.
+    -Load the pre-trained VGG16 model
+    -Freeze the layers in the base model
+    -Add custom top layers
+    -Create the fine-tuned model
+    -Compile the model
+    -Train the model